wallaceoc/DevOps-Course-Workshop-Module-08-Serverless/during_workshop.md

 Once you've updated the code, you can run `func start` again to run the new version.

-The function now expects us to send a JSON object to it containing the subtitle to translate, so instead of using the browser to test it, we will use Postman.
-Open up Postman and select to create a new request (File > New...).
+The function now expects us to send a JSON object to it containing the subtitle to translate, so instead of using the browser to test it, we will use Thunder Client.
+Open up Thunder Client and select to create a new request (File > New...).
 - Set the URL to the URL returned by `func start` command
-- Under the 'Body' tab, select 'raw' and change the 'Text' dropdown to read 'JSON'
+- Under the 'Body' tab, select 'JSON'
 - In the textbox input the following JSON:
 ```
 {